QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

    {\cal M}_{t+1}^d) \mid J_t = 0 , \cr
    & - & s_t + b_t - {\cal M}_t^s = 0 \end{eqnarray*}

 for :math:`t=0,1, \ldots`.

-In addition, we have the complementary slackness conditions (these recover the original transition equations) and the transversality conditions
+In addition, we have the complementary slackness conditions (these recover the original transition equations) and also transversality conditions

 .. math::